firstdraft/guides/nouns-verbs-and-grammar.md

 - Variable names can only contain **lowercase** letters, numbers, and underscores — they can't contain spaces.
 - Variable names cannot _begin_ with a number.
-- Rubyists strive to choose **descriptive** variable names, no matter how long they are, so that the code reads almost like English. **Avoid naming your variables `x`, `y`, and `z`**.
-Use underscores to separate words in multiple word variable names.
+- Rubyists strive to choose **descriptive** variable names, no matter how long they are, so that it's obvious to teammates what the contents are (supposed to be) at a glance. _Please_ avoid naming your variables `x`, `y`, and `z`.
+Use underscores to separate words in multi-word variable names.

 ## Conclusion